Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

 PINNs encode the physics as part of the loss function, and strike a balance between data-driven and physics-informed through hyper-parameters that control the weights of various terms in the loss function.
-We take a different approach.
+Hyper-parameter tuning is critical to the successful application of PINNs, but can often be difficult.
+We take a different approach to incorporate underlying physics in our models.
 We design a class of ML algorithms where the physics is encoded in the structure of the algorithms.
 The functions these algorithms learn are automatically solutions to the acoustic wave equation.
 We give up the universal approximation property of NNs, and instead constrain our algorithms to only learn physically realistic functions.
-This constraint enables us to learn from very little data, and to extrapolate beyond the region where the data was collected.
+This constraint enables learning from very little data, and extrapolation beyond the region where the data were collected.
 Our approach is not only data-efficient, but also avoids the need for additional hyper-parameter tuning.
 Moreover, the algorithm is computationally simple and we are able to fully model 3D acoustic environments easily.